nasa/cumulus/docs/faqs.md

   Answer: The following options are available for assistance:

-* Cumulus: File a bug
+* Cumulus: Outside NASA users should file a GitHub issue and inside NASA users should file a JIRA issue.
 * AWS: You can create a case in the [AWS Support Center](https://console.aws.amazon.com/support/home), accessible via your AWS Console.

 </details>

+---

 ### Integrators & Developers